sphinx-gallery/sphinx-gallery/doc/configuration.rst

 Nesting gallery sections
 ========================

-By default, ``nested_sections=True``.
-In this case, for each folder present in the gallery's root folder, Sphinx-Gallery expects to find a file ``GALLERY_HEADER.[ext]``, where ``[ext]`` is 'txt' or an entry in ``sphinx_gallery_conf["source_suffix"]`` (or ``README.[ext]`` for backward-compatibility).
-Default recommendation is to use ``GALLERY_HEADER.rst``.
-Sphinx-gallery uses that file to build a specific index file for this subsection.
+``nested_sections`` lets you control how ``toctree`` sections are generated in your gallery ``index.rst`` files when your gallery has sub-galleries.
+This can be useful for controlling sidebar appearance.

+With default ``nested_sections=True``, Sphinx-Gallery will use the ``GALLERY_HEADER.[ext]`` (or ``README.[ext]`` for backward-compatibility) files for the root gallery and each sub-gallery to build a index files for the root gallery and each sub-gallery.
-This index file will contain the section's description and a toctree linking to each gallery item which belongs to this subsection.
+Sub-gallery index files will contain the sub-gallery's header (from the ``GALLERY_HEADER.[ext]`` file) and a toctree linking to each gallery item which belongs to this subsection.
+The root gallery's main ``index.rst`` file will contain:

+* root gallery header followed by a toctree linking to each gallery item in the root gallery, and
-Eventually, the gallery's main index files will contain the gallery's description and a toctree linking to each subsections's index file.
+* each sub-gallery's header followed by a toctree linking to each sub-gallery's index file.

-With this behaviour, generated file structure and toctrees mimic that of the original gallery folder.
-This is useful to generate sidebars with nested sections representing the gallery's file structure.
+With this behaviour the generated file structure and toctrees mimic that of the root gallery folder.
+This is useful for generating sidebars with nested sections representing the gallery's file structure.

 .. note::